Volvo B7RLE

 The Volvo B7RLE is a low-entry single-deck bus chassis manufactured by Volvo.
-It was superseded by the Volvo B8RLE in 2013.
+It was superseded by the Volvo B8RLE in 2013, with production of the B7RLE continuing until 2018.

 Specifications

 The Volvo B7RLE is similar to its predecessor, the B10BLE.
-In essence the B7RLE is the front section of the B7L chassis mated with the rear section of the B7R chassis.
-Originally, the B7RLE featured the D7C 6-cylinder, 7.3-litre diesel engine with a turbocharger and intercooler, producing 250 or 275 bhp and meeting the Euro III incentive emission standard.
-This was replaced by the 7.1-litre Volvo D7E engine producing 290 bhp, to Euro III/Euro IV/Euro V incentive emission standards.
+In essence, the B7RLE is the front section of the B7L chassis mated with the rear section of the B7R chassis.
+Originally, the B7RLE featured the D7C 6-cylinder, 7.3-litre diesel engine with a turbocharger and intercooler, producing 250 or 275 bhp and meeting the Euro III emission standard.
+This was replaced by the 7.1-litre Volvo D7E engine producing 290 bhp, to Euro III/IV/V emission standards.

 Unlike the B7L, the B7RLE's engine is mounted at the center of the rear overhang as opposed to the nearside, resolving the issue of engine intrusion into the saloon.
-The Volvo B7RLE is also equipped with disc brakes and ABS.
+The Volvo B7RLE is also equipped with disc brakes and an anti-lock braking system.

 Operators

 The Volvo B7RLE was launched in mainland Europe and Australia in 2001, and then in the United Kingdom in 2003 to supplement the B7L, which was unsuccessful in both countries.
-The B7RLE appealed more to UK operators, with whom the B7L was unpopular and has sold well compared to its predecessor.

 United Kingdom and Ireland

-Major purchasers of the B7RLE included Arriva (134), Blazefield Group (88), Bus Éireann (73), East Yorkshire Motor Services (27), FirstGroup (820), Lothian Buses (90), National Express West Midlands (188), Ulsterbus (46), Wellglade Group (51) and Wilts & Dorset (78).

-Initially the B7RLE was only available in the UK with Wright Eclipse Urban bodywork.
-From 2004 it was built as a low-floor single-decker coach, with a longer front overhang and Wright Eclipse Commuter body.
-From late 2006 the B7RLE in the UK was available with Plaxton Centro bodywork followed by Alexander Dennis Enviro300 and Optare Esteem bodywork in 2008.
+The B7RLE appealed most to operators in both United Kingdom and Ireland, with whom the B7L proved unpopular due to its longitudinal rear engine arrangment.
+Initially the B7RLE was only available in both markets with Wright Eclipse Urban bodywork, however from 2004, the B7RLE was also offered by Wrightbus as a low-floor single-decker coach, featuring a longer front overhang and a Wright Eclipse Commuter body.
+From late 2006, the B7RLE in the UK was available with Plaxton Centro bodywork, followed by Alexander Dennis Enviro300 and Optare Esteem bodywork in 2008.

+Wright Eclipse Urbans on Volvo B7RLE chassis were the FirstGroup's standard low-floor single-deck bus from the chassis' introduction until 2013, with a total of 820 of the type delivered to the group's subsidiaries in the United Kingdom, most to First Manchester and First Glasgow, with both Urban and Urban 2 bodies.

+Other operators of B7RLEs in the UK and Ireland include Arriva (134), Blazefield Group (88), Bus Éireann (73), East Yorkshire Motor Services (27), Lothian Buses (90), National Express West Midlands (188), Metro (Belfast) (29), Ulsterbus (45), Wellglade Group (51) and Wilts & Dorset (78).